electron/electron/docs/tutorial/security.md

 which generally means that researches will give Chromium and Node.js some time to fix issues before publishing them.
-Your application will be more secure if it is running a recent version of Electron (and thus, Chromium and Node.js) for which security issues are not as widely known.
+Your application will be more secure if it is running a recent version of Electron (and thus, Chromium and Node.js) for which potential security issues are not as widely known.

 [browser-window]: ../api/browser-window.md